pdl/jtl/spec/draft.md

 ## Security Considerations

-- Transformations are in effect programs and should be treated with an appropriate degree caution.
+- Transformations are in effect programs and should be treated with an appropriate degree of caution.
-- There is no theoretical limit on the size or depth of source document or the transformation, but implementations may need to provide a practical limit.
+- There is no theoretical limit on the size or depth of the source document or the transformation, but implementations may need to provide a practical limit.
 - There is no theoretical limit on the depth of recursion in the transformation, but implementations may need to provide a practical limit.
 - In most cases it will be convenient for JTL implementations to be built by operating not only on raw JSON documents but on language-specific data types which are created by a JSON parser.
 Differences between these and JSON may give rise to security considerations.
 For example:
   - Many languages allow circular references.
 JSON does not provide for this and so no consideration for this possibility has been made in the specification.
   - There is no theoretical limit on the size of individual values in the source document or in the transformation, but this may be inconsistent with restrictions on native data types.
+  - Modifying these data structures during a execution may produce unexpected results which may give rise to security considerations.
-- Although at no point is an implementation required by this specification to retrieve or modify external resources, implementations may support extensions which do so, and security considerations apply to these.
+- Although at no point is an implementation required by **this** specification to retrieve or modify external resources, implementations may support extensions which do so, and security considerations apply to these.

 Where an implementation detects a situation in which security considerations indicate processing would be unwise, it should stop, and throw an error.